canonical/eks-snap/README.md

 When you initialize the cluster, it will also fetch and enable:

+ * `coredns` - DNS services for services on this EKS cluster
+ * `metrics-server` - K8s Metrics Server for API access
+ * `storage` - Storage class; allocates storage from host directory

+The EKS snap will automatically detect if it is on AWS, and if so it will also
+enable:

  * `aws-iam-authenticator` - login to your cluster with AWS IAM credentials
- * `coredns` - DNS services for services on this EKS cluster

-The EKS snap will automatically detect if it is on AWS or not, and launch a set of services accordingly.

-On AWS:

- * `storage` -

-On other substrates:

- * `hostpath` - use local host filesystem for storage

 ## Stripped down MicroK8s with EKS components